-Supporting means that the values of the physico-chemical and hydromorphological quality elements are such as to support a biological community of a certain ecological status, as this recognises the fact that biological communities are products of their physical and chemical environment.
-The latter 2 aspects fundamentally determine the type of water body and habitat, and hence the type-specific biological community.
+9 Annex V.1.4.2 Guidance on monitoring Final draft (version 12) 15 November 2002 means that the values the physicochemical Supporting of hydromorphological quality elements are such as to support a biological community of a certain ecological status, as this recognises the fact that biological communities are products of their physical and chemical environment.
+The latter 2 aspects fundamentally determine the type of water body and habitat, and hence the type specific biological community.
 It is not intended that these supporting elements can be used as surrogates for the biological elements in surveillance and operational monitoring.
-The monitoring or assessment of the physical and physico-chemical quality elements will support the interpretation assessment and classification of the results arising from the monitoring of the biological quality elements.
+The monitoring or assessment of the physical and physicochemical quality elements will support the interpretation assessment and classification of the results arising from the monitoring of the biological quality elements.